metro-mpi/verilator/docs/guide/exe_verilator.rst

 .. option:: --max-num-width <value>

-   Set the maximum number literal width (e.g., in 1024'd22 the 1024).
+   Set the maximum number literal width (e.g., in 1024'd22 this 1024).
 Defaults to 64K.

 .. option:: --Mdir <directory>